Permit to Purchase

 All gun permit applications are accepted from 8 a.m. to 5 p.m.
 Monday through Friday (except for government holidays) at the Sheriff’s Office.

-Applicants are reminded that the Sheriff’s Office has 30 days to process and mail all gun permits or to deny the application.
+Applicants are reminded that the Sheriff’s Office has 30 days to process and mail all permits to carry or to deny the application.
+If you are denied a permit, you will receive a letter of explanation as to why you are disqualified from owning and possessing firearms.